Azure/mlops-v2/QUICKSTART.md

    ![ADO Run9](./images/ADO-run9.png)

    >**IMPORTANT: This pipeline needs an additional connection to the Github repo yourorgname/mlops-templates, where all the templates are stored and maintained, which, like legos, encapsulate certain functionality.
 That's why you see in the pipeline itself a lot of calls to '-template: template in mlops-templates'.
-These functionalities are install the azure cli, or ml extension or run a pipeline etc. Therefore we created the connection 'mlops-v2-service-connection' in the beginning currenly hard-coded.**
+These functionalities are install the azure cli, or ml extension or run a pipeline etc. Therefore we created the connection 'github-connection' in the beginning currenly hard-coded.**

    This step deploys the training pipeline to the Azure Machine Learning workspace created in the previous steps.